MYSTERY SCIENCE THEATER 3000

 • The “men’s night” bit is great, with poor Crow completely unfamiliar with Mike’s 700 different slang requests for a brewski.
 Nice and breezy.

-• Sometimes in an MST3k episode, they’re going along, riffing the movie, minding their own business, then all of a sudden a larger than life character appears.
+• Sometimes in an MST3k episode, they’re going along, riffing the movie, minding their own business, then all of a sudden a larger-than-life character appears.
 Torgo is like that, of course.
 And later there would be Rowsdower.
 But in season seven, there was Toblerone.
-Ha-ha!
+Ha-ha-ha!

-• The Timmy Bobby Rusty stuff definitely reflects the kind of notes I’m sure they’d been getting from the suits at Comedy Central at this point.
-Not terribly funny, but probably cathartic for them.
+• The Timmy Bobby Rusty stuff definitely reflects the kind of notes I’m sure they’d been getting from the suits at Comedy Central.
+The bit is not terribly funny, but it was probably cathartic for them.
 Segment 3 is also the first reference in a long time to Dr. F “selling the results of his experiments to cable TV” as Joel used to tell us all the time.
+That’s Paul as TBR, of course.

 • With only one episode to go, BBI seems to have created a brand new bumper for this episode, one with the planet Earth in the background and the SOL going by.
-It’s pretty, and we never see it again, I don’t think.
+It’s pretty, and it was used again in the next episode.

-• Somebody makes a riff that is premised on the notion of a Kinkos being on every corner.
-I’d forgotten that era 15 years ago when Kinkos was aggressively expanding.
-They’ve now been absorbed by FedEx and the brand is fading away.
+• Somebody makes a riff that is premised on the notion of a Kinko’s being on every corner.
+I’d forgotten that era 15 years ago when when the chain was aggressively expanding.
+They’ve now been absorbed by FedEx, most of those locations have closed and the brand has largely faded away.

 First shown: 5/18/96